Ten-bell salute: Total Nonstop Action Wrestling

 Arguably the best-known ten-bell salute in Total Nonstop Action Wrestling (TNA) is that given to Chris Candido at Hard Justice in May 2005.
 Candido had died of a blood clot due to complications of leg surgery two weeks earlier.

 There was also a ten-bell salute at a TNA event in Amsterdam, New York on May 20, 2011, in honor of "Macho Man" Randy Savage, who had died that morning.

 At Knockouts Knockdown in 2021, Lexie Fyfe began a 10-bell salute in honor of Daffney and led a "Thank You Daffney" chant.

 On January 13, 2023, Hard To Kill began with a ten-bell salute to former Impact commentator Don West.

 On August 27, 2023, Emergence opened with a ten-bell salute to commemorate Bray Wyatt and Terry Funk, both of whom had died earlier in the week.

+On June 28, 2026, Slammiversary opened with a ten-bell salute to Joe Doering, who died two days earlier.